 - Google Ads

-Your website on top with top with sitelinks
+Have your website on top with site links

 Your primary goal should be that when someone searches for your brand on Google, your website is the first result shown on the top.